Applications are now being accepted until Friday, September 29.

 - learn more about how solar electricity can help Nova Scotia continue its clean energy transition

 Eligible groups and organizations are invited to submit an application for review.
-In your application, you propose the price at which you want to sell the electricity you generate back to the utility.
-You determine your price by first completing this workbook.
-The workbook guides you through the calculations needed for your application.
+In your application, you propose the price at which you want to sell the electricity generated by your project.
+You determine your price by first completing the workbook.
+The workbook guides you through the calculations needed for your application as well as eligibility considerations.

 This is a competitive process.
-An independent procurement administrator reviews all applications, but only those with the most competitive price per kWh will be accepted.
+An independent procurement administrator reviews all applications, and those with the most competitive price per kWh will be accepted.

 - Mi’kmaq bands in Nova Scotia